A+

 Cost Of Living Quick Facts

-• The cost of living in Lithia Springs is 2% lower than the Georgia average
+• The cost of living in Lithia Springs is equal to the Georgia average

 • Lithia Springs housing is 15% lower than the national average